davidgraeff/kaldi-hugo-cms-template/content/privacy.en.md

 ### 3. Data protection officer
 {{% col3md %}}

-Statutory data protection officer

-We have appointed a data protection officer for our company.
+The organisational structure of Kompound Solutions does not require a data protection officer.
+Please contact us at the address given in the imprint.

 {{% /col3md %}}
 ### 4. Data collection on our website